Band, Woodwind, Percussion and Brass Faculty

 Director of Jazz Studies and Instrumental Music Education

-Dr. Paul R. Schilf is in his 13th year at Augustana College and is the conductor of the Augustana Band.
-In his earlier years with the College, he conducted the College & Community Concert Band, The Northlander's Jazz Ensemble, the Jazz Lab Band, and the Augustana Brass Choir.
+Dr. Paul R. Schilf is in his 14th year at Augustana and is the conductor of the College & Community Band, The Brass Choir and Northlanders Jazz Ensemble.
 Additionally, he teaches classes in brass pedagogy, music education and supervises the instrumental student teachers.
-Prior to his appointment at Augustana College, Schilf was a faculty member at Concordia University (St. Paul, Minn.).
+Prior to his appointment at Augustana, Schilf was a faculty member at Concordia University (St. Paul, Minn.).
 He holds a bachelor of music education degree from Concordia University (Chicago, Ill.), an M.A. with an emphasis in conducting and a doctor of philosophy degree in music education, both from the University of Iowa.
 Schilf has taught all levels of instrumental music.

 Schilf’s research interests lie in intergenerational instrumental music education and in the supervision of instrumental music student teachers.
 He has presented clinics and presentations across the United States on these topics, including the prestigious Midwest Clinic International Band, Orchestra and Music Conference.
 Dr. Schilf has led six international tours with intergenerational ensembles and has conducted these ensembles across Europe and Asia.
 His intergenerational research, student teaching supervision information, and music education articles have appeared in prominent national magazines and journals.

 In November 1992, Schilf was recognized as an outstanding nationally certified teacher of music by the Music Educators National Conference, an honor he maintains yet today.
-He is currently executive director of the South Dakota Music Education Association and serves as one of only four all-state band adjudicators in South Dakota.
-His professional memberships include the National Association of Music Education, South Dakota Bandmasters Association, and The Wisconsin School Music Association.
+Dr. Schilf serves musicians and students state-wide as the executive director of the South Dakota Music Education Association His professional memberships include the National Association of Music Education, South Dakota Bandmasters Association, and The Wisconsin School Music Association.